Rexcrazy804/Zaphkiel/README.md

 ## Exported modules

-Well there is only one module that is exported rn, and that *DRUM ROLL* kurukuruDM now available as `nixosModules.kurukuruDM` :D
+Well there is only one module that is exported rn, and that is *DRUM ROLL* kurukuruDM!!! now available as `nixosModules.kurukuruDM` :D

-> if you run into errors please raise an issue, since I don't use the flake
+> if you run into errors please open an issue,
+> since I don't use the flake exported module
-> exported module there is a chance for the exported module being broken
+> there is a chance for the exported module being broken

 ## Structure overview